-Named after the former Ghana Empire, the region of the Gold Coast was home to the Ashanti kingdom, which thrived on the slave trade.
+Ghana, named after the former Ghana Empire, the region of the Gold Coast was home to the Ashanti kingdom, which thrived on the slave trade.
 Many of the European colonial powers had sought to build fortified beachheads on the coast and profit from the lucrative trade in slaves, gold, and ivory.
 In the end, it was the British that dominated the region and established the Gold Coast colony.
 The push for independence came in 1957.
 Ghana was the first European colony to gain independence in Subsaharan Africa.

 Ghana remains an emerging country, but it is endowed with natural resources.
 Even with half the population employed in agriculture, the country is experiencing positive economic growth.
 Gold and other mining operations contribute to the economy.
 Individual remittances and foreign aid remain a necessary component of the country’s economic well being.